akshayjshah/blog/posts/building-a-blog.md

 # Building a Blog

 Though I've run a few [Wordpress][] sites in the past, I've always found the software irritating to use.
-In particular, I *loathe* the composer---the rich text editor never works quite as I expect it to, and the HTML editor mangles my markup without warning.
+In particular, I *loathe* the composer --- the rich text editor never works quite as I expect it to, and the HTML editor mangles my markup without warning.
 The installation is dead simple, the theme support is fantastic, and I love [Matt Mullenweg's support of free software][gpl], but